dingxin-tech/presto-alibaba-maxcompute-connector/README.md

 ### Obtain the Connector JAR

-To use the MaxCompute connector, you first need to obtain the JAR file by building the repository.
+Obtain the JAR file by building the repository.
 Use the Maven command `mvn clean package` to build the project and generate the
 JAR.
 Once built, place the JAR file into the `plugin/maxcompute` directory within your Presto installation.

 ### Configuration